hanyulo/knowledge/database/freeCodeCamp/18_designing_many_to_many.md

         * has primary key
     3. Junction table
         * has differet foreign keys which point back to class || student table
+        * each row should be unique, so the whole row actually can be primary key.

 * relationships
     * 1:N (one to many)